enkidevs/curriculum/ai/README.md

-name: Ai
+name: AI

-description: Ai's and Machine Learning
+description: Learn how intelligent systems work, and use them to solve real-world problems.

 color: 0984E3